nlohmann/fifo_map/README.md

 [![Github Releases](https://img.shields.io/github/release/nlohmann/fifo_map.svg)](https://github.com/nlohmann/fifo_map/releases)
 [![Github Issues](https://img.shields.io/github/issues/nlohmann/fifo_map.svg)](http://github.com/nlohmann/fifo_map/issues)

-# fifo_map - a FIFO-ordered associative container for C++
+# `fifo_map` – a FIFO-ordered associative container for C++

 ## Overview

 C++ allows to defined associative containers such as `std::map`.
 The values are ordered according to their keys and an ordering relation.
-The `fifo_map` is an associative container which uses the order in which keys were inserted as ordering relation.
+The `fifo_map` is an associative container which uses **the order in which keys were inserted to the container** as ordering relation.

 As it has the same interface than `std::map`, it can be used as drop-in replacement.
 The code is header-only (see file [src/fifo_map.hpp](https://github.com/nlohmann/fifo_map/blob/master/src/fifo_map.hpp)) and only relies on the STL.